Schools are not teaching young adults the skills they need for life.

 Schedules and deadlines to follow along with a group of peers

-Access to my other training videos and courses for teens
+Access to my other training videos and courses for young adults

-(How I Get Teens to Actually Do the Work in the Program)
+(How I Get Young Adults to Actually Do the Work in the Program)

-The Teen Motivation System is how I solved the problem of teens not finishing stuff.
+The Reward Program is how I solved the problem of people not finishing stuff.

-Every teacher's and parent's big question is "how do I motivate teens to do the things I want them to do?"
+Every teacher's and parent's big question is "how do I motivate young adults to do the things I want them to do?"

 My answer?
 Give them access to rewards they actually want.